 Flexible working patterns such as part-time work or job sharing may be available.

 What to expect

-- Work is often office-based, but may involve travel to meet service users, deliver off-site service provision, attend promotional events and campaign for the charity.
+- Work is often office-based, but may involve travel to meet service users, deliver off-site service provision, attend promotional events and campaign.
 Some charity officers cover a large territory or even a whole country.
 Depending on the focus of the charity, overseas travel may be involved.

 - Some charities second staff to another part of the organisation or similar organisations.
 International charities sometimes let staff volunteer abroad to develop their knowledge of the organisation's beneficiaries.
 There are opportunities for paid employment overseas, but these may require specialist qualifications and experience of working abroad.

 - Job opportunities exist throughout the UK.

 - Fluctuating funding means that many jobs are on temporary contracts, typically from six months to two or three years.
 The lack of job security can have financial and lifestyle implications.

 - Responsible roles may be stressful, but many professionals consider their work extremely rewarding.